putriayu101/Sales-Performance-Analysis-Revenue-Forecasting-Excel/README.md

-# 📊 Mini Excel Projects – Basic to Advanced
+# 📊 Mini Excel Projects – Basic to Intermediate
-This repository contains a collection of **mini projects using Microsoft Excel**, designed to demonstrate progressive skill development from **Basic**, **Intermediate**, to **Advanced** levels.
+This repository contains a collection of **mini projects using Microsoft Excel**, designed to demonstrate progressive skill development from **Basic** and **Intermediate** levels.
 Each project focuses on applying Excel features to real-world data scenarios, emphasizing **data preparation, analysis, and visualization**.

 ## 🎯 Project Objectives